-The minimum number of Committee members is three (3) and meetings are chaired by an independent Non-Executive Director who is not the Chairman of the Board.
-The Risk Committee Chairman is a member of the Audit Committee and vice-versa to assist with the flow of relevant information between the two Committees.
+The minimum number of Committee members is three (3) and the current number of members is six (6).
+Meetings are chaired by an independent Non-Executive Director who is not the Chairman of the Board.
+The Risk Committee Chairman is a member of the Audit

+Committee and vice-versa to assist with the flow of relevant information between the two Committees.